Computer Laboratories in the Department of Computer and Information Sciences

 instructor’s station in all Teaching Labs will also consist of a computer projection

-system so that COSC faculty can provide instructional presentations for their students.
+system so that CIS faculty can provide instructional presentations for their students.

-Several computer laboratories are designated as “Project Labs,” most notably the COSC
+Several computer laboratories are designated as “Project Labs,” most notably the CIS

-Graduate Project Lab and the COSC Undergraduate Labs where undergraduate and grad
+Graduate Project Lab and the CIS Undergraduate Labs where undergraduate and grad students

-students will have the dedicated facilities needed to complete coursework outside
+will have the dedicated facilities needed to complete coursework outside of their

-of their regularly scheduled class times.
-Many of the computers in these labs maintain
+regularly scheduled class times.
+Many of the computers in these labs maintain special

-special hardware and software setups insuring that students have the precise tools
+hardware and software setups insuring that students have the precise tools needed

-enrolled in COSC courses.
-Please always feel free to see the COSC Lab Assistant in
+enrolled in CIS department courses.
+Please always feel free to see the CIS Lab Assistant

-Other more specialized departmental facilities include the COSC Security Lab, a Linux
+Other more specialized departmental facilities include the CIS Security Lab, a Linux

 Projects Lab, The Universal Usability Lab, The Doctoral Lab, Special Project Labs

-for Students and an Academic Achievement Lab which hosts the COSC Tutoring Help-Desk.
+for Students and an Academic Achievement Lab which hosts the CIS Tutoring Help-Desk.